4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

 ORDA features related to entity locking and transaction are managed at process level in remote datastores, just like in ORDA client/server mode:

 *   If a process locks an entity from a remote datastore, the entity is locked for all other processes, even when these processes share the same session (see [Entity locking](entities.md#entity-locking)).
 If several entities pointing to a same record have been locked in a process, they must be all unlocked in the process to remove the lock.
 If a lock has been put on an entity, the lock is removed when there is no more reference to this entity in memory.
 *   Transactions can be started, validated or cancelled separately on each remote datastore using the `dataStore.startTransaction()`, `dataStore.cancelTransaction()`, and `dataStore.validateTransaction()` functions.
-They do not impact other datastores.
+No afectan a otros almacenes de datos.
 *   Classic 4D language commands (`START TRANSACTION`, `VALIDATE TRANSACTION`, `CANCEL TRANSACTION`) only apply to the main datastore (returned by `ds`).
 If an entity from a remote datastore is hold by a transaction in a process, other processes cannot update it, even if these processes share the same session.
 *   Locks on entities are removed and transactions are rollbacked:
     *   when the process is killed.